FaeqAlrimawi/SharingIncidentKnowledge/README.md

-# Sharing Security Incident Knowledge in Cyber-Physical Systems
+# Sharing Security Incident Knowledge between Cyber-Physical Systems to Assess Forensic Readiness

-We propose two automated techniques that can be used to facilitate the sharing of security incident knowledge across different cyber-physical systems.
+We propose two automated techniques that can be used to facilitate the sharing of security incidents knowledge across different cyber-physical systems (CPSs).
+Based on these two techniques, we propose a technique to assess forensic readiness of CPSs.

-We provide the implementation of the two techniques: incident pattern **extraction** and **instantiation**.
+We provide the implementation of the three techniques: incident pattern **extraction** and **instantiation**, and **forensic readiness assessment**.
-We also give [Demo Data][4] to allow one to use and test both techniques.
+We also give [Demo Data][4] to allow one to use and test the techniques.

 ### Incident Pattern Extraction Technique

-The technique aims at generating an incident pattern from an incident instance that occurred in a specific cyber-physical system, in particular, smart buildings.
+The technique generates an incident pattern from an incident instance that occurred in a specific cyber-physical system, in particular, smart buildings.

 To demonstrate the technique, you can download a demo (**demo.zip**) from [here][4].
 The demo contains an exectable jar of both techniques (**techniques.jar**) and data (under **DemoData** folder).
 Unpack the demo and then run the jar file.
 Alternatively, you can download the project, build it, and then execute/modify the example from class [ScenarioExecutor.java][11].